BlackJackJam/HDL_For_Neuromorphic/README.md

 > Copyright (C) 2022 - Delft University of Technology

-> The HDL source code of ReckOn is under a Solderpad Hardware License v2.1 (see LICENSE file or https://solderpad.org/licenses/SHL-2.1/).
+> The HDL source code is under a Solderpad Hardware License v2.1 (see LICENSE file or https://solderpad.org/licenses/SHL-2.1/).